 Clayco Salon Series

 Every three months, Clayco hosts a significant and established artist for our Salon Series.
 We present the artist’s imaginative work with our employees, friends and clients.
 The evening encourages discovery and discussion.
 This community commitment touches upon our mission of hospitably sharing our offices with our partners and friends and our mission to support meaningful and relevant artists, many of who have worked with us on large scale architectural projects and share our vision for the Art and Science of Building.
-Our current and past artist exhibits are displayed below, and our next salon is May 2020.
+Our current and past artist exhibits are displayed below.

 Past Salon Artists

 Sandro Miller is an internationally renowned photographer.
 Miller has worked closely with John Malkovich, Steppenwolf Theatre, Adidas, Allstate Insurance, American Express, Anheuser-Busch, BMW, Champion, Coca-Cola, Dove, Gatorade, Honda, Milk, Microsoft, Miller/Coors, Motorola, Nike, Nikon, Pepsi, Pony, UPS, the US Army and more.

 Brandin Hurley a Chicago based installation artist with a background in Scenic Design, who has been practicing her art since receiving an MFA from Northern Illinois University in 2013.
 Although her mediums varies, her favorite element is light.
 She enjoys experimenting with light’s flexibility and ethereal effects.

 For more information about this artist, visit their website: brandinhurleydesigns.com